Gerry Conway

-Gerard Francis Conway (born September 10, 1952) is an American comic book writer, comic book editor, science fiction writer, screenwriter, television writer, and television producer.
-He is known for co-creating the Marvel Comics vigilante antihero the Punisher as well as Peter Parker's clone Ben Reilly, the super villain Jackal, and the first Ms. Marvel, and also writing the death of the character Gwen Stacy during his long run on The Amazing Spider-Man in the story arc "The Night Gwen Stacy Died".
+Gerard Francis Conway (September 10, 1952 – April 26, 2026) was an American comic book writer and editor, science fiction writer, screenwriter, and television writer and producer.
+He co-created the Marvel Comics vigilante antihero the Punisher as well as Peter Parker's clone Ben Reilly, the super villain Jackal, and the first Ms. Marvel.
+He also wrote the death of the character Gwen Stacy during his long run on The Amazing Spider-Man in the story arc "The Night Gwen Stacy Died".

-At DC Comics, he is known for co-creating the superheroes Firestorm, Power Girl, Jason Todd, and the villain Killer Croc, and for writing the Justice League of America for eight years.
+For DC Comics, he co-created the superheroes Firestorm, Power Girl, Jason Todd, and the villain Killer Croc, and wrote Justice League of America for eight years.
 Conway wrote the first major, modern-day intercompany crossover, Superman vs. the Amazing Spider-Man.

 Early life

-Conway was born in Brooklyn, New York, and was a fan of comics from a young age.
+Gerard Francis Conway was born in Brooklyn, New York City, on September 10, 1952.
+He was a fan of comics from a young age.
 A letter from him appears in Fantastic Four #50 (May 1966), written when Conway was 13.

 He attended New York University for a time.